Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 To freeze pumpkin puree.
 Put 1-2 cups in freezer bags along with spices and use in pies.

 To use pumpkin puree for recipes: Line a strainer with a double layer of cheesecloth or a flour sack dish towel and let the pumpkin sit to drain out the extra moisture BEFORE cooking with it.
-Pumpkin is very moist, so in order for your recipe to come out correctly, you MUST strain it.

 Boil seeds in water for 5 minutes.
 Drain well.
 Sprinkle with salt or seasoned salt.
 Place a thin layer on a cookie sheet.
 Bake at 250 degrees F. Stir after 30 minutes.
 Bake 1/2-1 hour more or until crunchy.

 *Squash seeds may also be used.

 Place all ingredients in a blender.
 Blend until smooth.
 Pour into 2-3 glasses.
 Serve with a small amount of whipped cream on top.
 You may also add orange sprinkles if you like.
 Serves 2-3.

 Combine ingredients.
 Stir just until moistened; batter may be lumpy.
 Heat griddle or skillet over medium heat; brush lightly with vegetable oil.
 Pour 1/4 cup batter onto hot griddle; cook until bubbles begin to burst.
 Turn and continue cooking 1 to 2 minutes.
 Serve with Pumpkin Maple Sauce and nuts.

 Don't waste any of your pumpkin!
 These seeds can be flavored with whatever spices you like and make a great snack.

 This roasted pumpkin seed recipe works great for almost all winter squash seeds.